ev3rywh3re/fse-clear-templates/readme.md

 ## Support

-If you encounter any issues or have questions, please feel free to reach out for assistance.
+I can not offer support, but you are welcome to contact me.

 ## License

-This plugin is released under the GPLv2 or later license.
+This plugin is released under the GPLv3 or later license.